 Let's calculate it with this pool volume calculator!

 Choose the shape of your pool.
 You can select between two types - rectangular/square pool or oval/circle one.
 Our example is with a standard rectangular pool, so leave the default value.

 Enter the dimensions of the swimming pool.
 Let's say that the pool is 12 ft wide and 50 ft long.
 Depth is gradually changing from 4 to 6 feet.

 The pool calculator shows the volume of water needed to fill up the pool.
 In our case, it's 22,441.57 US gallons.

-Our tool is sometimes called the pool size calculator or pool gallon calculator because it works with any units, not just with metric.
+Our tool is sometimes called the pool size calculator or pool gallon calculator because it works with any unit, not just with metric units.
 If we didn't auto-detect your preferred units, click on meters to change it to gallons.

-If your pool doesn't vary in depth, but is some kind of a fancy shape like bow front or cylinder, check out this aquarium calculator - it has some nice options for different 3D shapes.
+If your pool doesn't vary in depth but is some kind of a fancy shape like a bow front or cylinder, check out this aquarium calculator - it has some nice options for different 3D shapes.
 If the pool of your dreams comes in some custom or eccentric shape, check out the manufacturer's website.

 If you know the price of water in your area, you can calculate the cost of filling up your pool.
 Click on the

-Let's take the average cost of the water in the US, which is $1.50 per 1000 gallons.
+Let's take the average cost of water in the US, which is $1.50 per 1000 gallons.
 For our exemplary pool, the cost of water is $33.66.
 Not so bad, huh?

 Olympic swimming pool volume

 Olympic-size swimming pool contains 2,500,000 L of water, assuming a nominal depth of 2 m.
-It's around 550,000 imp gal and 660,000 US gal - if you don't believe us, you can check it with our volume converter tool, where you'll find other volume units as well.
+It's around 550,000 imp gal and 660,000 US gal.
 Try to calculate the Olympic swimming pool volume for a recommended depth of 3 meters - or use the pool calculator to get the answer in the blink of an eye.